SEN Information Report

 Transitions and Preparing for Adulthood

-When a pupil is preparing to start at the school, staff will support them during the period prior to their start date and implement an appropriate transition plan for them; pupils making the transition into Key Stage 4 and the Sixth Form are provided with the appropriate support and guidance to help ensure that they are able to access the most appropriate suite of qualifications to help them to meet their aspirations and realise their future plans.
+When a learner is preparing to start at the school, staff will support them during the period prior to their start date and implement an appropriate transition plan for them; learners making the transition into Key Stage 4 and the Sixth Form are provided with the appropriate support and guidance to help ensure that they are able to access the most appropriate suite of qualifications to help them to meet their aspirations and realise their future plans.

 Our approach to Curriculum, Learning and Assessment?

-- Our team of highly trained specialist teachers use the EHCP and baseline academic assessments for pupils to set very challenging and ambitious progress targets for each individual as well as for the school as a whole.
+- Our team of highly trained specialist teachers use the EHCP and baseline academic assessments for learners to set very challenging and ambitious progress targets for each individual as well as for the school as a whole.

 - We offer a holistic curriculum made up of four key areas: Academic, Wellbeing, Skills for Life and Engagement.

-- During all levels of provision (lessons, interventions and trips) pupils work towards achieving specific “I can statements” linked to the areas they are studying.
+- During all levels of provision (lessons, interventions and trips) learner work towards achieving specific “I can statements” linked to the areas they are studying.
 For example, I can solve problems with addition and subtraction, using mental and written methods.

-- Pupils are set individual progress targets for each subject and area of the holistic curriculum based on their prior attainment.
+- Learners are set individual progress targets for each subject and area of the holistic curriculum based on their prior attainment.
 (Prior attainment will be based on any information the school acquires from a previous setting or through the baseline assessment process).

 Making Adaptations to the Curriculum and the Learning Environment